Employee or Person Not Resident in Québec

 You must make source deductions and pay employer contributions with respect to the salary or wages paid to an employee who is not resident in Québec if one or more of the basic conditions are met.
-However, special rules may apply in some cases.
+However, there may be special requirements.

 If you make a payment, other than in the course of regular and continuous employment, to a person (including a corporation) not resident in Canada for services the person provided to you in Québec, see Payments Made to Persons Not Resident in Canada That Perform Services for You in Québec.